 The Bb has matching serial nos.
 1201.
 The wood is in good condition throughout, for an instrument which has seen such heavy use.
 However there is a tight hairline crack to

 the top of the lower joint, it does not go through to the bore or near a tone hole.
-In addition to the makers stamp the instruments are stampe "Pro Arte Musica".
-The German Silver key work is in very good condition, with no discernable wear.
+In addition to the makers stamp the instruments are stamped "Pro Arte Musica".
+The German Silver key work is in very good condition, with no discernible wear.
 The instrument has Pisoni Premium Deluxe tan leather pads, which are in excellent condition throughout.

 The A has matching serial nos.
 1202.
 The wood is in good condition throughout, with no cracks or damage.
 The German Silver key work is in very good condition.The instrument also has very good condition Pisoni Premium Deluxe tan leather pads throughout.
 The supplied m'piece is an "as new" Pillinger 926, of medium tip opening and lay, of similar type to the m'piece John McCaw used with the pair.
 The case is a modern Yamaha in good used condition.
 These instruments were used by John in his exemplary recording of the Holbrooke Quintet with the Delme String Quartet, issued by Blenheim records.